Maria Montessori’s approach to early childhood education is underpinned by a stage-based constructivist method.

 When a new idea enters a child’s mind, they think about whether it makes sense or not.
 If it doesn’t make sense, the child has reached ‘cognitive disequilibrium’.
 This disequilibrium is only overcome when a child either fixes old knowledge or rejects the new knowledge.

-Because constructivism places emphasis on thinking things through, it is often seen as the opposite of behaviorism.
+Because a constructivist classroom places emphasis on thinking things through, it is often seen as the opposite of behaviorism.
 Behaviorism involves children being ‘told facts’ rather than letting them discover those facts for themselves.
 Constructivism is an active learning approach, while behaviorism is a passive learning approach.

 Constructivists generally approve of 21st Century teaching strategies like: